akhmelevtsov/RentalRepairs.CleanArchitecture/docs/domain-model-diagrams.md

 9. **Business rules** - Key validation and business logic constraints
 10. **Integration patterns** - How events enable loose coupling and async processing

-The diagrams show a well-designed domain with proper encapsulation, clear boundaries, and sophisticated business logic handling the complexities of rental property maintenance management.